-- A one ounce serving (about the size of a credit card) is about 100 calories.
-Each one ounce serving has about 9 grams of protein.
+- A one-ounce serving (about the size of a credit card) is ~100 calories.
+Each one-ounce serving has about 9 grams of protein.

 - Look at the ingredient list and choose a jerky that is made of all natural, whole food based ingredients with a minimum of additives.

 - Some manufacturers add sugar for taste.
-Check the label to avoid the extra carbs.
+Check the label to avoid this.

 - Some jerky contains nitrates.
-As this additive (a preservative) has been linked with cancer, choose ones that are nitrate-free.
+As this additive is a preservative that has been linked with cancer, so choose ones that are nitrate-free.

-- Pull your portion out of the bag and then seal the rest away to avoid noshing through the whole bag at once.
+- Pull your portion out of the bag, and then reseal the rest away to avoid noshing through the whole bag at once.